petejkim/factory-lady/README.md

 npm install factory-girl
 ```

-To use `factory-girl` in the browser or other JavaScript environments, just include `index.js`.
+To use `factory-girl` in the browser or other JavaScript environments, just include `index.js` and access `window.Factory`.

 ## Defining Factories